 Try out the water sports

 The beaches in Delaware offer lots of opportunities for water sports.
-Check out Delmarva Board Sport Adventures for renting paddle boards, renting kayaks and guided kayak tours, including their full moon kayak tour that happens several times during the summer.
-You can also learn to surf at RB Surf Boarding School and rent jet skis at Dewey Beach Water Sports.
+Check out Delmarva Board Sport Adventures for renting paddle boards, renting kayaks, and windsurfing lessons.
+They also offer fun guided kayak tours, including a sunset tour and the full moon kayak tour that happens several times during the summer.

 Browse Penny Lane

-Down a little lane not far from the Rehoboth Beach boardwalk, Penny Lane Mall is a stretch of stores that seems like something from small-town Europe.
+Down a little lane not far from the boardwalk, Penny Lane Mall is a stretch of stores that seems like something from small-town Europe.
 The alleyway is lined with charming boutiques, an art gallery, one of Rehoboth’s best bakeries, and more.
 Whether you’re looking for fine art, local spirits, or spa gifts, you’ll find it here.

 Putt putt at Shell We Golf